 Our Emergency Medicine staff is ready to attend to your urgent health needs whenever you need them.
-For added safety, we have set up a screening tent outside our Emergency Department for all patients coming to the ED for care.
 Prior to entering the Hospital, all patients will have their temperature taken and asked a series of questions to evaluate for COVID-19.
 Following this evaluation, patients will be directed to the right location to care for their needs.
 All suspected COVID patients will be isolated and cared for in a specially-designated area of the Emergency Department.

 Patients entering the Hospital, whether for planned procedures or through our Emergency Department, follow designated care pathways.
 Those admitted to the Hospital who are presumed or confirmed to have COVID-19 are escorted to an isolated unit in the Hospital where they will receive the care they need, minimizing any risk of exposure to non-COVID patients.

 Visitors are an essential part of patient care.
 We understand and appreciate this and are happy to welcome you back to White Plains Hospital.
 Safety remains our top priority and we are following guidelines provided by the New York State Department of Health to allow limited visitation for family members and loved ones.
 See our Visitation Policy